This page is more than a year old and may not contain the most up-to-date information.

 They discussed the importance of local leadership in the UK to drive climate ambitions and enable the wider commitments at COP26, the United Nations climate change summit, due to take place in Glasgow this November.

 Nigel Topping was appointed by Prime Minister Boris Johnson last January in the run-up to COP26, which is currently under UK presidency.
-His role is to is to help drive climate change action from cities and regions (including local authorities) as well as businesses, organisations and investors.
+His role is to help drive climate change action from cities and regions (including local authorities) as well as businesses, organisations and investors.

 Lord Mayor of Belfast, Councillor Kate Nicholl said: “Council is committed to taking action on climate change and it’s important that we look at the role local authorities have in transitioning to a low carbon and climate resilient economy.
 The environment is something I want to focus on during my year, so I was delighted to meet with Nigel Topping to discuss this important issue and hear his insights.
 COP26 is the world’s most significant climate summit and it is fast-approaching.
 It has never been more important to address how cities and local authorities can take a lead in tackling climate change and set an example to the rest of the word.”